Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 * extract the contents of the zip file right there ("extract here")
 * drop the Cuis5.0-3610-32.image over the Squeak.exe file.
 Alternatively, double click on the Squeak.exe file, and when prompted to select an image file, select Cuis5.0-3610-32.image.
 * If you get a message like "This publisher could not be verified.
 Are you sure you want to run this software?", then untag "Always ask before opening this file" (if present) and click [Run].
+* If you get a message like "Windows has just protected your PC", then click on "Additional Information", and click [Run anyway].

 ## On Windows (64 bit systems only) ##
 * Create a new folder in your machine using Windows Explorer